 Machining and manufacturing of simple blanking, piercing and forming dies and second operation work for production shops.
-Prerequisite: Second year standing in MTP or consection in the second second year standing in MTP or consection.
+Prerequisite: Second year standing in MTP or consent of instructor.

 9 Credits maximum.
 Prerequisite: Permission of Instructor.
-May replace 4.165, 4.166, 4.167 Welding lab A. B. C. (See Section I for more information).
+May replace 4.165, 4.166, 4.167 Welding lab A, B, C. (See Section I for more information).

-.050 Small Engine Repair(3 Lab Hrs/Wk)
+9.050 Small Engine Repair(3 Lab Hrs/Wk)